Russia accuses Ukraine of blowing up war blogger Tatarsky, arrests woman | Law-Order

 Russia accuses Ukraine of blowing up war blogger Tatarsky, arrests woman

 Ukraine, which did not take responsibility for Sunday's attack, blamed "domestic terrorism" for the murder of Maxim Fomin, a Russian military blogger and cheerleader for Russia's invasion of Ukraine who called himself Vladlen Tatarsky.
-Darya Trepova, the 26-year-old Russian woman arrested over his murder, confessed in a video released by the interior ministry that she had planted the bomb that killed him.
+Darya Trepova, the 26-year-old Russian woman arrested over his murder, confessed in a video released by the interior ministry that she had brought in the figurine of a likeness of Tatarsky that exploded shortly afterwards, killing him.

-Darya Trepova, the 26-year-old Russian woman arrested over his murder, confessed in a video released by the interior ministry that she had planted the bomb that killed him.
-But unconfirmed Russian media reports said she had told investigators that she had been set up and had not known she was carrying a bomb.
+Darya Trepova, the 26-year-old Russian woman arrested over his murder, confessed in a video released by the interior ministry that she had brought in the figurine of a likeness of Tatarsky that exploded shortly afterwards, killing him.
+But unconfirmed Russian media reports said she had told investigators that she had been set up, a narrative supported by her husband, and had not known the figurine contained a bomb.
+CCTV showed her carrying the packaged box into the cafe.

 "The active phase of the investigation is now under way," Kremlin spokesman Dmitry Peskov told reporters.
 "We see quite vigorous steps to detain suspects.
 Let's be patient and wait for the next announcements from our special services, which are working on this."